 Marriages at Good Shepherd are Christian celebrations, so it is necessary that at least one of the couple is a baptized Christian.
 You do not have to be an Episcopalian.
 The wedding ceremonies used in the Episcopal Church range from traditional to modern, and may or may not include a celebration of the Eucharist.
 This and the other details of the ceremony, such as readings, music, the wording of the vows, and so on, will be determined by the couple in close consultation with our priest.

 If the couple desires another priest or minister to marry them in our church, our priest will be happy to invite him or her, but will retain a role as the hosting priest.

-If you are interested in being married at the Church of the Good Shepherd, please fill out the Marriage Request form and speak to our priest (207.864.3381 or 207.952.2363) about setting up appointments for Wedding Planning and Marriage Preparation.
+If you are interested in being married at the Church of the Good Shepherd, please contact our office at 207.864.3381 about setting up appointments for Wedding Planning and Marriage Preparation.

 The Book of Common Prayer provides the Episcopal service of Christian Burial.
 In a Burial or Funeral, the loved one’s remains (whether bodily or after cremation) are present.
-We do not usually practice an open casket funeral as the emphasis is on the loved person’s transition to a new and eternal life, not on the corpse.
+We do not usually practice an open casket funeral.
 A Memorial Service is held if the body is not present.
 In either case, the family and loved ones may ask for particular readings, songs, prayers, that will best reflect the life to be celebrated.
-Our priest, will lead you through these choices so that the service will be personal and memorable.

 Payments for funeral services will be made through your funeral director.